Curriculum Statement: English

 We aim for our pupils to be competent in accurately applying grammar, punctuation and spelling within their writing, as they produce well-structured pieces of writing that are clear in meaning and are suitable to the purpose and audience.
 We want our pupils to understand a range of text types and genres, and to be able to write in a variety of styles and forms appropriate to the situation.

 By being immersed in a range of engaging texts, our pupils will be exposed to vocabulary that aims to develop their interest in words and meanings; thus developing a growing appropriate vocabulary in both spoken and written forms.

 Early Reading and Phonics

-The learning to read process begins in our nursery, where staff use the Read, Write, Inc Nursery resources and handbook in the summer term.
-This allows staff to grow children’s vocabulary through role-play, discussion, building sentences and using productive questioning.
-It places huge emphasis on developing children’s love of reading through enticing story and poetry times.
+The learning to read process begins in our nursery, where staff develop children’s vocabulary through role-play, discussion, building sentences and using productive questioning.
+The curriculum places huge emphasis on developing children’s love of reading through enticing story and poetry times.
 Read, Write, Inc is introduced in Nursery in the summer term.

-Once the programme is complete, the children progress to a daily English lesson that uses a text-based approach to the teaching of progressive spoken language, reading and writing skills (using Durham Local Authority progression documents).
+Once the programme is complete, the children progress to a daily English lesson that uses a text-based approach to the teaching of progressive spoken language, reading and writing skills.

 Mrs Chaytor our English Subject Leader is available if you require any further information with regards to the implementation of early reading and phonics.
 Please contact the school office.